History and Nature of the Jeffreys-Lindley Paradox: Statistical Background

 \begin{quote} ``The value for which P = .05, or 1 in 20, is 1.96 or nearly 2 ; it is convenient to take this point as a limit in judging whether a deviation is to be considered significant or not.
 Deviations exceeding twice the standard deviation are thus formally regarded as significant.
 Using this criterion, we should be led to follow up a false indication only once in 22 trials, even if the statistics were the only guide available.
 Small effects will still escape notice if the data are insufficiently numerous to bring them out, but no lowering of the standard of significance would meet this difficulty.'' (p.
 45, \citealp{fisher1934statistical5}) \end{quote}

 Despite constant criticism from within the statistical community, Fisher's rule has since been institutionalised in academic practice.
-Researchers routinely conclude that results constitute a significant deviation from the null model whenever \( p < .05 \), that is, whenever the observed value of the test statistic falls more than two standard errors away from the value postulated by the null model.
+Researchers routinely conclude that results constitute a significant deviation from the null model whenever \( p < .05 \), that is, whenever the observed value of the test statistic falls more than two standard errors away from the value postulated by the null model.\footnote{As noted by \citet[pp. 18-19]{Cornfield1966}, the $\alpha$-level (i.e., the critical value below which the $p$-value is deemed to indicate a statistically significant deviation from the null model) is often viewed as a ``universal yardstick'' and the underlying intuition is that ``All hypotheses rejected at the same critical level have equal amounts of evidence against them.'' (i.e., Cornfield's ``$\alpha$-postulate'', which he sought to undercut).}

 As an alternative to \( p \)-value significance testing, Sir Harold Jeffreys developed and advocated a series of Bayesian hypothesis tests whose key outcome is now known as the \emph{Bayes factor} (e.g., \citealp{KassRaftery1995}).
-The philosophical foundation of the Bayes factor goes back to Jeffreys's work with Dorothy Wrinch in the early 1920s \citep{WrinchJeffreys1919,WrinchJeffreys1921,WrinchJeffreys1923}, but the concrete statistical development was initiated and largely completed by Jeffreys in the second half of the 1930s (e.g., \citealp{Jeffreys1935,Jeffreys1939}; for a modern appreciation see \citealp{etz2017haldane,Howie2002,LyEtAl2016,LyEtAl2016Rejoinder,ly2020bayesian}, and \citealp{RobertEtAl2009}).
+The philosophical foundation of the Bayes factor goes back to Jeffreys's work with Dorothy Wrinch in the early 1920s \citep{WrinchJeffreys1919,WrinchJeffreys1921,WrinchJeffreys1923}, but the concrete statistical development was initiated and largely completed by Jeffreys in the second half of the 1930s (e.g., \citealp{Jeffreys1935,Jeffreys1939}; for a modern appreciation see \citealp{etz2017haldane,Howie2002,LyEtAl2016,LyEtAl2016Rejoinder,LyEtAl2020Alternative}, and \citealp{RobertEtAl2009}).
 To learn from data Jeffreys proposed to assign prior model probabilities \( P(\Mc_{0}) \) and \( P(\Mc_{1}) \) to the null hypothesis and the alternative hypothesis, respectively.
 In light of data \( y \) these probabilities can then be updated to posterior model probabilities using Bayes' rule.
 The ratio of the posterior models probabilities then leads to

 where \( p(y \, | \, \Mc_{k}) \) is known as the marginal likelihood, that is, the likelihood function of the free parameters \( \theta_{k} \) under \( \Mc_{k} \) integrated out with respect to a prior distribution \( \pi( \theta \, | \, \Mc_{k}) \):